Foreign-exchange reserves of China: Concern over Chinese holdings of U.S. debt

 A significant number of economists and analysts dismiss any and all concern over foreign holdings of United States government debt denominated in U.S. dollars, including China's holdings.

-China's holdings of US debt have been falling since early 2021 and are currently below US$1 trillion and falling.
+China's holdings of US debt have been falling since early 2021 and as of 2022 were US$1 trillion and falling.
+As of March 2024, China's holdings of US debt was down to $767.4 billion.